 All About Troy Museum

-As a result of the National Architectural Project Competition held in 2011, the project, which was offered by Lean Architectural Design, was elected as a winner and the museum of Troy was finally completed in 2018 after a long construction period.
+As a result of the National Architectural Project Competition held in 2011, the project, which was offered by Lean Architectural Design, was elected as a winner and the Museum of Troy was finally completed in 2018 after a long construction period.

 The museum consists of three floors.
 Each floor is reached by climbing the ramps.
 The total combined length of the ramps is approximately 480 meters.